sap-linuxlab/community.sap_install/roles/sap_swpm/README.md

 The dictionary named `sap_swpm_templates_install_dictionary` can hold all necessary variables needed by the role `sap_swpm` for different SAP products.
 See the `Ansible Playbooks for SAP` for examples.

-The role `sap_swpm` redefines low level members of this dictionary to top level variables.
+The role `sap_swpm` defines top level variables from low level members of this dictionary.
 The dictionary may contain either the definitions for the previous version of the role (used in the previous role modes `default_templates` and `advanced_templates`), or an updated definition of the dictionary containing the new variable names.
 The role will fail if both old and new variable names are defined in the dictionary.
-Variables on the top level take precedences over those members of `sap_swpm_templates_install_dictionary` with the same name.
+Variables on the top level will be overridden by members of `sap_swpm_templates_install_dictionary` with the same name.

 Following is the complete list of conversions of members of the dictionary `sap_swpm_templates_install_dictionary`, where `sap_prod` is an example entry for `sap_swpm_templates_product_input`: